Starman (Jack Knight): Origin

 Jack is the son of Ted Knight, who, as Starman, was a Golden Age superhero.
 Although as a child Jack is fascinated by his father's heroic life, he becomes more and more rebellious as he grows older.
 By the time he reaches adulthood, Jack is disdainful of his father's past.
 Jack's older brother David takes over his father's mantle, while Jack often regards the superhero role with open disdain.

 Although Jack is shown as both schooled and talented in fine art, his true passion is collectibles.
 He eventually becomes the owner and operator of an antique and collectibles store.

-Jack's role in the family changes after David is murdered by the son of the Mist, one of his father's old arch-foes.
-The Mist then attempts to murder Jack as well, who narrowly escapes by using one of his father's old gravity rods.
+Jack's role in the family changes after David is murdered by the son of Mist, one of his father's old arch-foes.
+The Mist then attempts to also murder Jack, who narrowly escapes by using one of his father's old gravity rods.
 Jack resolves to track down the Mist out of a desire to protect his father.
-He eventually kills the Mist's son in battle and captures both the Mist and his daughter Nash, who vows revenge.
-The Mist later succumbs to dementia after the death of his son.
+He eventually kills Mist's son in battle and captures both Mist and his daughter Nash, who vows revenge.
+Mist later succumbs to dementia after the death of his son.